vtexdocs/dev-portal-content/docs/guides/Getting Started/getting-started/getting-started-authentication.md

 | Self-hosted backend request to VTEX APIs | [Application keys](#application-keys) |
 | Self-hosted frontend request to VTEX APIs | [User token](#user-token) |

-[block:callout]
-{
-  "type": "info",
-  "body": "The authentication methods in the table above are indicated but are not the only alternative for these use cases.
-Learn more about each method and how to use them below."
+>ℹ️ The authentication methods in the table above are indicated but are not the only alternative for these use cases.
+Learn more about each method and how to use them below.
-}
-[/block]

 ### Application keys

 Application keys (`appKey`) are credentials used to authenticate requests to VTEX APIs.
 Store administrators can create multiple application keys that may be used, for example, for different integrations.